-I Run a Moderately Successful Meetup: Around two years ago I started GDG Cloud Austin to grow and develop a community of like-minded engineers building solutions on the Google Cloud Platform.
-Once we dialed in a few variables—like location, time, duration, etc—we grew, steadily.
-We now have about 1,100 registered members, of which 40–100 attend monthly.
-Running the meetup forced me to make new connections into unknown companies, where I've met great people doing great things.
-Here I've learned new concepts that I've applied directly at work.
+- I Run A Local Meetup: Around two years ago, I started GDG Cloud Austin to grow and develop a community of like-minded engineers building solutions on the Google Cloud Platform.
+Once we dialed in a few variables—like location, time, duration, etc.—we grew steadily.
+We now have about 1,100 registered members, of which 40-100 attend monthly.
+Running the meetup forced me to make new connections into unknown companies where I've met great people doing great things.
+Here, I've learned new concepts that I've applied directly at work.

-I Advise the University of Texas McComb's School's Masters of Science in Technology Management Program: I was invited to help guide the school on how to design its Masters program to match real-world challenges.
-(Eg. Is the curriculum sensible?
+- I Advise the University of Texas McComb's School's Masters of Science in Information Technology and Management Program: I was invited to help guide the school on how to design its Masters program to match real-world challenges (e.g. Is the curriculum sensible?
 Is it complete?
 What would make it better?
 What do you think of someone who would graduate with these skills?
-Would you hire that person?)
+Would you hire that person?).
 In addition, we mentor students and have the chance to host a capstone project exposing the brilliant minds to real-world problems.
-Early access to and time with future superstars?
-Yes please!

-I'm a Google Developer Expert (GDE): Being a GDE allows me to expand my network to deeply skilled engineers internationally.
-This connects me with a very group of established professionals that are leaders in building technical solutions to business problems on the Google Cloud Platform.
+- I'm a Google Developer Expert (GDE): Being a GDE allows me to expand my network to deeply-skilled engineers internationally.
+This connects me with a very group of established professionals who are leaders in building technical solutions to business problems on the Google Cloud Platform.
 I also get early access to Google technology.

-If you want to kick off your own efforts, I recommend starting with your own version of our Monthly Technical Roundtable.
+If you want to start your own efforts, I recommend starting with your own version of our Monthly Technical Roundtable.
 To kick it off, find a friend nearby and invite that person to coffee.
 Then, chat about challenges and opportunities with technology and managing.
 Listen and see what problems you share with your friend.
 Ask each other who else might be a valuable member to add and invite that person.
 Repeat this with the new person.
 Grow the group to about eight or ten.
-Keep it oriented toward day-today problems.
-No vendor pitches or salesfolks allowed.
+Keep it oriented toward day-today problems—no vendor pitches or salesfolks allowed.